 Destination Rehearsals are done on a personal quote basis

-If your Quinceanera service is at another location, the photographer charges $325 to travel which includes 100 pictures on disk so you can choose which pictures you want to have printed.
+If your Quinceanera service is at another venue, the photographer charges $325 to travel which includes 100 pictures on disk so you can choose which pictures you want to have printed.
 The photographer can also take pictures at the reception for an additional $300 per hour with a two hour minimum.